Covid-19 Info & Updates

 Audio Visual Team

-The volunteers on the A/V Team rotate in running the A/V for Sunday services, including microphones, slides, and sometimes videos.
+The volunteers on the A/V Team rotate in running the A/V for Sunday services, including microphones, cameras, slides, and livestreaming.
 There are also occasionally requests for A/V volunteers for forums after the service or for special events, and team members help as available.
-Training is offered.
+Training is provided.

 The Building Care Team helps to plan for maintenance and oversees any needed repairs to the building structure, equipment, and systems.
 The Kitchen Team plans for, coordinates, and cares for the kitchen, including appliances, supplies, and set-up instructions.